Everything you need to know about the Centre, its courses and where your studies could take you.

 You may be offered a place to study ‘pre-sessional’ English courses before you begin your degree.
 The pre-sessional courses last 10 or 6 weeks.
 If you are in this position, it is important that you apply in good time as the Warwick pre-sessional English courses are usually full up by the end of May.
 You will find more information about the pre-sessional course here: http://www2.warwick.ac.uk/fac/soc/al/study/learn-english/pre-sessional.

-Will I need to attend an interview?
+Will I need to attend an interview for Masters?

 If you are a UK applicant short-listed for either an MA course or for PhD research you will usually be invited to attend an interview.
 If you are an overseas applicant for an MA course, you will not normally be required to attend an interview, although you may be invited to conduct an interview via Skype or to submit a piece of written work in support of your application.
 If you are an overseas applicant short-listed for PhD research, you will normally be required to attend an interview.